datalad-handbook/book/docs/glossary.rst

       The characters ``#!`` at the very top of a script.
 One can specify the interpreter (i.e. the software that executes a script of yours, such as Python) after with it such as in ``#! /usr/bin/python``.
-      If the script has executable permissions, it is hanceforth able to call the interpreter itself.
+      If the script has executable permissions, it is henceforth able to call the interpreter itself.
       Instead of ``python code/myscript.py`` one can just run ``code/myscript`` if ``myscript`` has executable permissions and a correctly specified shebang.